Lawna12/burger/README.md

 # burger
-A burger logger creates with MySQL, Node, Express, Handlebars and a homemade ORM.
+A burger logger created with MySQL, Node, Express, Handlebars and a homemade ORM.

 ## Hosted on Heroku @
 https://immense-brushlands-09088.herokuapp.com/